jjdelorme/dotnet-id-token/README.md

 This repo is setup with 2 branches to follow along:

 * `main` is the completed application with authentiation
-* `start` represents the simple application before adding the authentication
+* `unauthenticated` represents the simple application before adding the authentication

 ## Deploy "Service B"